jason-r-c/ui-testing/visual-regression-testing-master/README.md

 To compile dictionary files, go to the root of the katalon-testing directory and run

 ```
-groovy /Users/jasoncarney/repository/visual-regression-testing/dictionary-doc/gherkin-doc.groovy "iotaaDashboardUtils" "glueCode"
+groovy ~/repository/visual-regression-testing/dictionary-doc/gherkin-doc.groovy "iotaaDashboardUtils" "glueCode"

 ```

-1/5/19:

 ## Approach
-After more work on the project, it appears that using lower level gherkin is better as you get more flexibility when writing features, ie, one gherkin step carries out one thing in the bound glue code function.
+It appears that using lower level gherkin is better as you get more flexibility when writing features, ie, one gherkin step carries out one thing in the bound glue code function.

 ## Reusable vs Hard coded glue code
 The approach to glue code creation should be something like 75% reusable code vs 25% hard coded.
 In essence, we should mainly aim to write reusable glue code for feature files, but where glue code is difficult to write, a hard coded version should be written so that the test in question can be progressed.

 ## Where should hard coded glue code reside
-Hard coded glue code shuold reside in Keyword files named after their respective feature files.
+Hard coded glue code should reside in Keyword files named after their respective feature files.
 An example that may make things clearer is below:

 ```
 localOfficeCreateNewOrder_regressionTest